gulmelih/ILP_Packing_Coloring/README.md

 # Integer Linear Programming Implementation for Packing and Coloring in Graphs

 [![DOI](https://zenodo.org/badge/968210406.svg)](https://doi.org/10.5281/zenodo.15975207)

 This code uses the formulation from Shao & Vesel’s 2015 work, *Modeling the packing coloring problem of graphs*[^1].

 ## Setup Instructions

-Follow these steps to set up the project on your local machine:

 ### Prerequisites

 Ensure you have the following installed:

-- Python 3.10 or higher
+- Python 3.9 or higher
-- `pip` (Python package manager)

 ### Installation